-Turkish Airlines aims for 60 million passengers
+Turkish Airlines also aims to fly 14 million transit passengers in 2014.

 RIZE - Turkish Airlines' goal is to fly 60 million passengers in this year, the board chairman told the Anadolu Agency on Friday.